Conrec-Infinity-AB/Selenium-Course/README.md

 If a warning is visible about trust of the files and folder is visible then select **_Yes, I trust the authors_**.

 ## Setup a local Python virtual environment and download Selenium related packages
-When we work with different Python projects it's always a good practise to create a virtual environments for the project so we don't install Python packages globally.
+When we work with different Python projects it's always a good practise to create a virtual environment for the project we are working with so we don't install Python packages globally.

-After we have openend our Selenium_Course project In visual Studio Code open the Command Palette by using **_CTRL + SHIFT + P_** or selecting it in the **_View Menu_**
+After we have openend our Selenium_Course project In visual Studio Code, open the Command Palette by using **_CTRL + SHIFT + P_** or selecting it in the **_View Menu_**

 Search for **_Python: Create Environment.._** and select it.